Algorithmic Math & Geodetic Workflows for High-Precision Coordinate Transformation

 try:

-# Primary: Helmert shift with propagated covariance
+# Primary route: Helmert shift with propagated covariance.

 shifted, cov = apply_helmert_shift(

-coords_arr, tx=0.0, ty=0.0, tz=0.0,
+tx=0.0, ty=0.0, tz=0.0,

-rx=0.0, ry=0.0, rz=0.0, scale=1.0,
+rx=0.0, ry=0.0, rz=0.0, scale=0.0,

-covariance=np.eye(3, dtype=np.float64) * 1e-4
+covariance=np.eye(3, dtype=np.float64) * 1e-4,

 )

-# Residual validation against tolerance
+# Residual validation against the survey-grade tolerance gate.

 residuals = np.linalg.norm(shifted - coords_arr, axis=1)

-max_residual = Decimal(str(np.max(residuals)))
+max_residual = Decimal(str(float(np.max(residuals))))

 if max_residual > tol: